Dirk Bezemer

 of the Rijksuniversiteit Groningen.
 He studied at Wageningen University (M.Sc. in Economics (1995)) and University of Amsterdam & Tinbergen Institute (Ph.D. in Economics (2001)).
 His topics of expertise include the financial sector, credit creation, credit cycles, monetary policy, and the cause of economic crises.
 Bezemer provides commentary at the Centre for Economic Policy Research and De Groene Amsterdammer.
-In a September 2009 article in the Financial Times he wrote that a dozen economists whom he listed had seen the 2007-08 financial crisis coming for years, but were ignored.
+In a September 2009 opinion piece in the Financial Times he wrote that a dozen economists whom he listed had predicted the 2008 financial crisis but were ignored.